BLSQ/openhexa-templates-ds/dhis2_extract_analytics/README.md

 ## Output

+The pipeline supports three output options that can be used individually or in combination:

+### 1. File Output (Parquet)
-The pipeline generates a Parquet file containing the extracted analytics data with enriched metadata.
-By default, the file is saved to:
+By default, the pipeline generates a Parquet file containing the extracted analytics data with enriched metadata.
+The file is saved to:

 ```
 <workspace>/pipelines/dhis2_extract_analytics/<timestamp>/data_values.parquet
 ```

+You can specify a custom output path using the `Output file` parameter.

+### 2. OpenHEXA Dataset
+When an `Output dataset` is specified, the pipeline will:
+- Check if the data has changed compared to the latest dataset version
+- Create a new version (v1, v2, v3, etc.) only if new content is detected
+- Skip versioning if the data is unchanged

+### 3. Database Table
+When an `Output DB table` name is provided, the extracted data will be written directly to the workspace database, replacing any existing table with the same name.

+### Output Data Structure
 The output includes:
 - Data values for selected data elements or indicators
 - Periods